DetactiveApp/api-prototype/docs/api/README.md

 ## GET /game/{story_uuid}

-Gets information about story for given story uuid in the url.
-[Progress tracker planned]
+Gets information about story and game progress for given story uuid in the url. [game progress tracker planned]

 ### Response Example: